-Based on 2019 data, the current global ecological footprint is of about 1,75 planets.
-This means that the world needs almost two Earths to be able to support its lifestyle.
-The latest numbers put the UK’s ecological footprint in 2,68 Earths – which means that if all the seven billion people on the planet lived the same way as UK residents, we’d need more than two and half planets.
+The 2022 data shows the current global ecological footprint is about 1.75 planets.
+It means that the world needs almost two Earths to be able to support its lifestyle.
+The latest numbers put the UK’s ecological footprint at 2.6 Earths – which means that if all the 8 billion people on the planet lived the same way as UK residents, we would need more than two and a half planets.

-The ecological footprint obviously changes from country to country and the 2019 data suggests that developed countries are using much more resources than developing ones – being the US, Australia and European countries now in the lead.
+The ecological footprint changes from country to country and the 2022 data suggests that developed countries use much more resources than developing ones.

-The idea of ecological footprint is tightly linked with another, more recent, concept: the Overshoot Day.
-This is not, however, a day to be celebrated, but rather to be avoided.
+The ecological footprint idea is tightly linked with another, more recent concept: Overshoot Day.
+This is not a day to be celebrated but rather to be avoided.

 Complicated?
 We’ll make it simple.
 Think of resources as money: a salary must last, at least, for a whole month, right?
-Now, if this monthly salary is spent in just half a month, the remainder of the month will be in the red.
-The same thing happens with the Earth Overshoot Day: if we use up all of the natural resources our planet is able to provide for a whole year in just a few months, the rest of the year will be in the red as well.
+Now, if this monthly salary is spent in just two weeks, the remainder of the month will be in the red – or to live on credit.
+The same thing happens with Earth Overshoot Day: if we use up all of the natural resources our planet can provide for a whole year in just a few months, the rest of the year will also be in the red.